neverfap-deluxe/nfd-api/content/practices/DONE--COM--P--slow-down-time.md

 {{< hr4 "Which is why people inevitably relapse." >}}

 Because at that point, you've already lost control.

-By practicing <u>Slow it down</u> you will learn how to slow down your mind on a regular basis.
+By practicing **Slow it down** you will learn how to slow down your mind on a regular basis.

 In order to demonstrate control, and create those neural connections in your brain.